openstreetmap/svn-archive/applications/editors/josm/nsis/README.txt

 - launch4j - http://launch4j.sourceforge.net/ (currently 3.0.1, older 2.x will NOT work!)
 - NSIS - http://nsis.sourceforge.net/ (any recent version should do)

 2.)
-Edit the two absolute paths in the file josm-setup.sh (in the calls to launch4jc and makensis)
+Edit the two absolute paths in the file josm-setup-unix.sh (in the calls to launch4jc and makensis)

 3.)
-Start a cygwin shell and call ./josm-setup.sh
+Start a cygwin shell and call ./josm-setup-unix.sh

 how the installer is build
 --------------------------